davidlukerice/midi-to-game-instruments/README.md

 This application converts midi messages to keyboard key presses.

 I've primarily made this to be able to play GuildWars2 Instruments with a midi keyboard.
 It also provides some additional tools, like automatically shifting octaves in game, to help make playing smoother and more fun (at least in my opinion).
+There's still lag inherent in playing GuildWars 2 instruments, but it's fairly consistent, so I tend to have my piano's sound louder than the in game instrument's sound and follow that one instead of what's in game.

 Primarily developing on windows 10, so support on other OSs is untested.
 It's theoretically possible, but I won't currently be proving builds.